MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 The key benefit of a mature DevOps implementation is agility, the ability to quickly sense and respond to changes in business needs and seamlessly support the full lifecycle of developing, deploying, and operating a solution.
 Automated testing, integration, and deployment enable DevOps for application software development.
 Deploy application software changes in an infrastructure-as-code (IaC) environment to automate and manage the ongoing operation of deployed software.

-Agility, DevOps, and automation are important in the development, deployment, and operations of IoT solutions.
+To use agility, DevOps, and automation in the development, deployment, and operations of IoT solutions:

-- Automate the IoT application software lifecycle, from development through testing to deployment to IT operations.
+- Automate the IoT application software lifecycle from development through testing to deployment to IT operations.
-- Deploy IoT application software on devices by using IoT Edge.
-Use Azure DevOps tools and processes in IoT Hub and IoT Edge to automate the software lifecycle of an edge solutions.
+- Use DevOps tools and processes in IoT Hub and IoT Edge to automate the software lifecycle of edge solutions.
+Use IoT Edge to deploy IoT application software on devices.
-- Operationally manage IoT devices by providing operators with tools that let them collaborate and get visibility, insights, and control to maintain and operate a reliable IoT solution.
+- Provide operators with tools that let them collaborate and get visibility, insights, and control to maintain and operate a reliable IoT solution.

-Consider the following requirements when you design automation and DevOps for IoT:
+Consider the following points when you design automation and DevOps for IoT:

-- Thousands of devices can be connected to a single cloud endpoint such as IoT Hub.
+- Thousands of devices might be connected to a single cloud endpoint such as IoT Hub.
 Any change in configuration or software must be spread across all the devices.
 - Device vendors and cross-functional solution developers should work together to develop and deploy IoT solutions.
 Embrace cross-functional teams to deliver continuously for solutions.
 - Software programs installed on hardware define system functionality.
 To change system functionality, update software instead of making hardware changes or local interventions.
 - Use CI/CD DevOps principles and processes to boost productivity and create a seamless rapid development cycle.
 - Evolve business and deployment models to create possibilities for different business models and pilot validation, deployment, and enhancements.
-DevOps provides a way to consistently deliver fresh software updates to meet solution and business requirements.
+DevOps provides a way to consistently deliver fresh software updates.
 - Connected IoT Edge devices have a lifecycle that extends beyond deploy, break and fix, and retire.
 Connectivity creates the opportunity to continuously add incremental innovation across the system lifecycle.
 DevOps puts organizations in the best position to capitalize on opportunity.

 When you implement automation and DevOps in IoT systems, follow device lifecycle and specific automation and DevOps requirements in each phase.
 The following tables describe platform features that support three phases of the device lifecycle.